latenitefilms/Capacitor/docs/README.md

 If there are differences between FCPXML versions, Capacitor will offer a list of warnings that you can also export.

-Because Capacitor ensures it outputs FCPXML following Apple's strict DTD rules, you can also use Capacitor to "clean" FCPXMLs.
+Because Capacitor ensures it outputs FCPXML following Apple's strict DTD rules, you can also use Capacitor to "clean" FCPXMLs - for example, it corrects [this bug](https://github.com/CommandPost/FCPCafe/issues/314) in Final Cut Pro's output.

+It support both `.fcpxml` files and FCPXML Bundles (`.fcpxmld`).

 Got ideas or questions?
 Post them on our [Discussions page](https://github.com/latenitefilms/capacitor/discussions)!